andreeapaul/php-hackathon-2022/README.md

 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+    I have never been involved in such an experience.
 2. Do you think this type of selection process is suitable for you?
+    I think yes, in this way both sides, both me and the employer can figure out if I live up to expectations for this role.
 3. What's your opinion about the complexity of the requirements?
+    I consider that the requirement was of medium complexity and was suitable for an employment test.
 4. What did you enjoy the most?
+    So far, I haven't had a chance to work with REST API, and this way I've researched more and practiced this topic.
 5. What was the most challenging part of this anti hackathon?
+    To work with API, because this is the first time I have the opportunity to write code for an REST API.
 6. Do you think the time limit was suitable for the requirements?
+   Yes, I believe that the requirement could be resolved within the allotted time.
 7. Did you find the resources you were sent on your email useful?
+    Yes.
 8. Is there anything you would like to improve to your current implementation?
+    Yes, at this moment I am in the exam session and I did not manage to allocate enough time so that the code respects all the rules of good quality code.
 9. What would you change regarding this anti hackathon?